sarbogast/development/README.md

     - kitchen-sync-production
 ```

-There 3 differences with Tutum file you used previously:
+There are 3 differences with the Tutum file you used previously for the staging server:

 - The specified tag is now **kitchen-sync-production**
-- The syncgateway command option is now point to the production configuration file
+- The syncgateway command option now points to the production configuration file
 - You're adding a new service called couchbaseserver to persist the data!

 Click **Create Stack** and wait for the services to come up.
 The **syncgateway** service should fail because you need to create a user and bucket in Couchbase Server first: